DHTMLX/docs-suite/docs/dataview/features.md

 ## How to work with DHTMLX Dataview

-In this section you may study how to add new data items into Dataview, how to edit, update, or remove the existing ones, how to set focus on an item, how to work with selection functionality, and more
+In this section you may study how to add new data items into Dataview, how to edit, update, or remove the existing ones, how to set focus on an item, how to work with selection functionality, and more.

 ### How to work with Dataview data